 - Sliming of the middle third of your face (as if you are sucking in for a selfie)

 How long is the downtime with buccal fat pad removal?

 The procedure itself is quick and takes about an hour.
 Swelling after the procedure will last for two weeks and slightly modified diet will be required.
 No visible incisions or dressing are needed since the incision is made inside of the mouth.

 Who is a good candidate for buccal fat pad removal ?

-The ideal candidate is patients looking for more definition in their facial structure, modest slimming to their cheeks.
+The ideal candidates are patients looking for more definition in their facial structure, and modest slimming to their cheeks.
 As we age the buccal fat pad atrophies.
 Those with multiple family members in their older age who continue to have this fat pad will likely not see this normal atrophy pattern and will be served well with surgical removal of the buccal fat pad.

 What kind of anesthesia is used?

-Most commonly we use oral sedation (local).
-However, we also offer it with IV sedation or general anesthesia.
+Most commonly we use oral sedation (local) during this procedure, however, we also offer it with IV sedation or general anesthesia.

 How long does it take before I see the final results?

 Most of the swelling will resolve in 2-4 weeks.
 Patients will see continued sharpening of facial contour for up to one year.